Spanish city with buildings

 Health and Society

 Health and Society is a new interdisciplinary major with a combination of courses from the College of Communication, the College of Education, the College of Natural Sciences and the LBJ School of Public Affairs.
 This major envelops health policy and behavior.
-Study abroad is a wonderful opportunity to experience courses in an international setting, which add depth to their experience.
+Study abroad is a wonderful opportunity to experience courses in an international setting, which add depth to your experience as a Health and Society major.

 The Health and Society program is comprised of 30 hours of interdisciplinary courses with 12 hours coming from study tracks.
 The tracks areas are Health & Behavior; Cultural Aspects of Health; Health Care & Economy; and Population Health.

-Majors are strongly encouraged to consult the MyCA (My Credit Abroad) database for equivalencies.
+To ensure that study abroad credits are transferable to the Health and Society major, students are strongly encouraged to consult the MyCA (My Credit Abroad) database for equivalencies.
 Some courses listed under the Public Health major may count for Health & Society.
-Students are encouraged to search among this major as well and consult their academic advisor.
+Students should also consult their academic advisor for guidance.

 Experiential Learning Programs